morcs/beautiful-jekyll/_posts/2019-05-02-typing-redux.md

 Meanwhile, over the last few years, as I've been delving more and more into the world of functional programming, I can't help noticing that whilst at first it feels completely different to object-oriented programming, most of the concepts in the one paradigm actually have parallells on the other.
 It's just that in some cases you have to look quite hard to see them!

-With that in mind, I can't help thinking that whilst Elm is a purely functional language, it should be possible to translate the way Elm uses types in its reducer funtions\* into the object-oriented language of TypeScript.
+With that in mind, I can't help thinking that whilst Elm is a purely functional language, it should be possible to translate the way Elm uses types in its update funtions (the equivalent of Redux reducers) into the more object-oriented language of TypeScript.

 ## The Experiment